 What is Chai Tea?

-Its association with the west may have, in reality, only begun in the 1990’s, yet over 5,000 miles away, on the Indian subcontinent, variations of this brew have long been woven into the fabric of local life, dating back centuries.
-A Chai Latte found in a UK Coffee shop, however, bears only a minimal resemblance to the age-old tradition of Indian Chai consumption.
+Its association with the west may have, for the most, begun in the 1990s.
+But over 5,000 miles away, on the Indian subcontinent, variations of this brew have long been a part of the fabric of local life.
+There, Masala Chai Teas, as they’re officially known, have taken on a life-force of their own.

 What is Chai Tea?